simonetacannodelas/BioVL-Library/README.md

-# FermProc
+# BioVL
-Welcome to FermProc library that collects some of the models inside FermProc software implemented and solved in Python
+Welcome to BioVL library that collects some of the models inside FermProc software implemented and solved in Python

 ## Mechanistics models for Fermentation